Alluxio/documentation/docs/en/operation/Admin-CLI.md

----
-layout: global
-title: Admin Command Line Interface
+# Admin Command Line Interface
-nickname: Admin CLI
-group: Operations
-priority: 2
----

-* Table of Contents
-{:toc}

 Alluxio's admin command line interface provides admins with operations to manage the Alluxio filesystem.
 You can invoke the following command line utility to get all the subcommands: